deviodigital/boostbox/README.md

 ## Getting Started

 ### Installation
-1. Upload the **BoostBox** plugin files to the `/wp-content/plugins/boostbox/` directory, install it directly from the WordPress Plugin Repository or by searching for **BoostBox** in your WordPress dashboard.
+1. Upload the **BoostBox** plugin files to the `/wp-content/plugins/boostbox/` directory, install it directly from the WordPress® Plugin Repository or by searching for **BoostBox** in your WordPress® dashboard.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress®.
 3. Navigate to `BoosBox -> Add New` to configure your first popup.